10 Great Startup Ideas For 2021

 - What are you really good at?
 Can you use one of the new online course development platforms like Thinkific to create a course that others might pay to take?
 It could be guitar or the best way to do a puzzle or cooking or science or astronomy.
 People are always looking for new things to learn.
 You can generate revenue from what you know best.

-- Childcare is a massive need right now.
-Even looking after one or 2 children during Covid can be an incredible help to parents trying to balance WFH with managing childcare.
-While large childcare centres may be closed, some of the smaller home-based childcare have been able to operate and will continue to be a much-needed service.
+- Childcare is always needed.
+Even looking after one or 2 children can be an great help to parents trying to balance WFH with managing childcare.

 - Elder care is another huge and growing need.
 While some seniors need professional care with medical underpinnings, the vast majority of elder care simply involves things like doing errands, taking them to appointment, shopping, and companionship.
 It is most helpful to seniors to be able to stay in their own home environment as long as possible as it reduces confusion, and gives them comfort.
 Often family members are either unavailable or live too far away to deal with the small day to day needs so this is a great one.